rapidsms/rapidsms/docs/topics/contrib/messaging.rst

 autocomplete to search through all RapidSMS contacts.
 You may select any number of recipients to receive the message.

-When sending a message, the messaging app calls :func:`rapidsms.router.api.send` with the message text and ``recipient.default_connection`` for each recipient.
+When sending a message, the messaging application calls :func:`rapidsms.router.api.send` with the message text and `recipient.default_connection` for each recipient.
 If an error occurs, the message will not be sent to further recipients but it may have already been sent to earlier recipients.
 The order in which messages will be sent is not guaranteed.